Robbilie/nginx-jwt-auth/README.md

 In query string mode, the allowed claims are passed via query string parameters to the /validate endpoint.
 For example, with `/validate?claims_group=developers&claims_group=administrators&claims_location=hq`, the token claims must **both** have a `group` claim of **either** `developers` or `administrators`, **and** a `location` claim of `hq`.

 Each claim must be prefixed with `claims_`.
 Giving the same claim multiple time results in any value being accepted.
+Claims prefixed with `claims_regexp_` can have regexes, their compiled versions are cached for performance reasons.

 In this mode, in contrast to static mode, only a single set of acceptable claims can be passed at a time (but different NGINX server blocks can pass different sets).